 Sarah smiled a coy smile.
 Jack took her hand, pulled her to her feet and led her to the bedroom.
 Finally Jack would get the release he had been anticipating for weeks.

 An hour later, Sarah emerged, fully satisfied, freshly showered and dressed.
-She didn’t enjoy the “after.”
+She didn’t enjoy the “after”-cleaning up the blood, wiping down the prints.
 She grabbed the bottle from the counter, pouring it into the sink.
 Corking it, she placed the bottle in her ample purse.

 “Crime writers always get it wrong,” thought Sarah, as she locked the door behind her.